 70% of the graduates have borrowed money for their education.

 According to U.S. News and World Report, the average period for a graduate degree holder to pay back the loans is around 21 years.

-That's right, an average time taken to repay the loan is almost 2 decades.
-Debt seems to be normal but the duration that it takes to mature is much more than what we expect.
+That's right, the average time taken to repay the loan is almost 2 decades.
+Debt seems to be normal but the duration that it takes to mature is much more than we expect.

 There are ways to get debt free degrees with well-planned options.
 Let’s run by them.

 Ways to pay college tuition without student loans

 There are several ways through which you can pay for college without loans.
 You can opt for getting other financial aids such as scholarships, grants, and work-study, among others.

 1 - Pay your tuition fee with your savings

 Paying for college tuition fees with your savings is a thoughtful and useful process.
 It is good for students and parents to pay the college fee as you don't have to depend on any financial institution and can be debt-free.
 Parents must lookout and start saving for their future education.

 People who want to get into college can apply for financial aid which is provided by the federal government.
 For applying you are required to fill a form known as a free application for Federal Student Aid (FAFSA).
 This form figures out how much money can they offer for your attendance cost along with supportive aid.